 It may seem like a shaky proposition to build a hypothesis on assumptions that are accepted without proof, but making these assumptions-consciously-is a crucial step in making sense of the universe.
-All that is required is that, when formulating a hypothesis, we must be aware of these assumptions and be ready to revise or drop them if the predictions of our hypothesis are not validated.
-We should, in particular, watch out for what are called hidden assumptionsassumptions we make without being aware of them.
+All that is required is that, when formulating a hypothesis, we must be aware Figure 1.2 Iterative process for developing a scientific hypothesis.

+of these assumptions and be ready to revise or drop them if the predictions of our hypothesis are not validated.
+We should, in particular, watch out for what are called hidden assumptions-assumptions we make without being aware of them.
 As an example, try answering the following question.
-(Turn to the final section of the Principles volume, "Solutions to checkpoints," for the answer.)
+(Turn to the final section of this book, "Solutions to checkpoints," for the answer.)

-9 1.1 I have two coins in my pocket, together worth 30 cents.
+1.1 I have two coins in my pocket, together worth 30 cents.
 If one of them is not a nickel, what coins are they?